rationalagents/gemstateio-groups/README.md

 - [@waded](https://github.com/waded)

 ## Acknowledgements
-The initial list of groups was selected from Idaho Tech Council's "Local Places For Techies To Network."
-For a time http://gemstate.io pointed at ITC's page at [@jdmullin](http://twitter.com/jdmullin)'s minimum viable product suggestion.
+The initial list of groups came from Idaho Tech Council's "Local Places For Techies To Network."
+For a minimally-viable time http://gemstate.io was just a short link to ITC's page at [@jdmullin](http://twitter.com/jdmullin)'s suggestion.

 ## License
 Public Domain

-## Footnotes
-1 - Initially we've listed any group we find until we can confirm they met and plan to keep meeting.